Appathava Aattaya Pottutanga: Production

 Appathava Aattaya Pottutanga began production in 2016, with Kamal Haasan's elder brother Chandrahasan appearing in his first lead role.
 The story narrated the tale of how the relatives of senior citizens go against a love story taking place in an elderly home.
 Sheela, the mother of actor Vikranth, played the female lead role, while several other senior actors including Kathadi Ramamurthy and Shanmugasundaram were cast in supporting roles.
 Post-production began in January 2017, and Chandrahasan died in March 2017.

-Release
+Release and reception

 The film was released, after a four year delay, on the SonyLIV streaming platform on 8 October 2021.
 Avinash Ramachandran of Cinema Express gave the film a mixed review stating it was "a no-frills tale about the twilight years".
 A critic from Dinamalar gave the film two out of five stars.
-OTTPlay noted "had the makers focused on a better screenplay, the decent plot would have worked, given the number of experienced artists in the film".
+OTTplay noted "had the makers focused on a better screenplay, the decent plot would have worked, given the number of experienced artists in the film".